-McMonagle anticipates additional interventions to boost housing delivery through SME house builders, including a presumption in favour of smaller scale developments.
+McMonagle anticipates additional interventions to boost housing delivery through SME house builders in the Housing White Paper, including a preference for smaller scale developments.

-“The headline numbers are eye-catching but it requires a stretch of the imagination to believe that new homes supply can be unlocked for £23,000 each or an affordable house can be built for £35,000.
-We eagerly await the Housing White Paper and hope it contains more radical structural proposals,” he said.
+“The headline figures are eye-catching, but it takes a leap of faith to believe that new home supply can be unlocked for £23,000 per unit or an affordable house can be built for £35,000.”
+“We eagerly await the Housing White Paper, which we hope will include more radical structural proposals,” he said.

 Ramboll’s executive director of buildings, Matt McNab, welcomed the additional funding but expressed concern about timetables and delivery methods.
 According to him, the practical impact of the funds will not be seen until the Housing White Paper is released.